-The Chamber Ambassadors are a group of representatives from member businesses who volunteer as an active extension of the Longview Chamber of Commerce staff.
+The Chamber R.E.A.C.H.
+Team is a group of representatives from member businesses who volunteer as an active extension of the Longview Chamber of Commerce staff.
 Their mission is to cultivate, promote and maintain a positive relationship between the Chamber, our members and the community.
-Ambassadors meet frequently to discuss the mission of the Chamber and Ambassadors will attend every event to connect, refer, and help ensure every member of the Chamber is getting the assistance they need.
+R.E.A.C.H. team members meet frequently to discuss the mission of the Chamber and team members will attend every event to connect, refer, and help ensure every member of the Chamber is getting the assistance they need.
 Participation is available after one year of Chamber membership.

 Chamber Board of Directors